-At November 30, 2015, the Company had net monetary assets denominated in United States funds of \$342,000 (US\$256,000).
-Based upon the balance as at November 30, 2015, an increase of 15% in the U.S. to Canadian dollar exchange would result in a decrease in the net loss and comprehensive loss of \$51,000, and a reduction of 15% would result in an increase in the net loss and comprehensive loss of \$51,000.
+At November 30, 2016, the Company had net monetary assets denominated in United States funds of \$212,000 (US\$158,000).
+Based upon the balance as at November 30, 2016, an increase of 15% in the U.S. to Canadian dollar exchange would result in a decrease in the net loss and comprehensive loss of \$32,000, and a reduction of 15% would result in an increase in the net loss and comprehensive loss of \$32,000.
 Management believes that it is not likely but it is possible that the exchange rate could fluctuate by more than 15% within the next 12 months.

-20. CAPITAL MANAGEMENT
+22. CAPITAL MANAGEMENT

 The Company considers all of the components of shareholders' equity to be capital.
 The Company's objectives in managing capital are to safeguard its ability to operate as a going concern and to generate a superior return to shareholders.
 The Company has no debt and does not expect to enter into debt financing.
 It expects to finance exploration activity through joint ventures, sales of property interests, and by raising additional share capital when market conditions are suitable.
 The Company and its subsidiaries are not subject to externally imposed capital requirements.
-There were no changes to the Company's approach to capital management during the period.
+There were no changes to the Company's approach to capital management during the year.

-21. COMMITMENTS
+23. COMMITMENTS

-The Company has commitments under an operating lease for office space.
-This operating lease has a three year term.
-Included in administration and general expenses for the year ended November 30, 2015 is \$55,851 of operating lease expenses (November 30, 2014- \$59,534).
+The Company has a month to month commitment under an operating lease for office space.
+Included in administration and general expenses for the year ended November 30, 2016 is \$40,456 of operating lease expenses (November 30, 2015- \$55,851).

-Future minimum lease payments as at November 30, 2015 are as follows:
+Future minimum lease payments as at November 30, 2016 are as follows: